School Year

 Funding SourceFunctionObjectProjectBudget NarrativeFTEAmount

-The Math Lowest 25%tile Gains will increase from 51% to 55% as evidenced by the 2025 FAST Assessment.
+The overall Math proficiency levels in grades 3-5 will improve from 67% to 70% as evidenced by the 2026 FAST Assessment.

 (View Marzano Model)